All it takes is one phone call to begin the process.

-After you complete an Estate Planning Fact Finder, answering some preliminary background questions, a solicitor who is experienced in Wills and Estate Planning attends your home, office or retirement village with a draft Will prepared on the basis of your replies to the Fact Finder.
+Our friendly staff will ask you a number of preliminary background questions which will allow us to prepare a draft will.
+A solicitor who is experienced in Wills and Estate Planning will then attend your home, office or retirement village with a draft Will prepared on the basis of your replies to the questions asked.

 The solicitor will bring a portable computer and printer.
 This means that the solicitor will be able to amend and print a final version of your Will for you to execute in the comfort of your own home, or other designated place, in a timely manner.

 In similar fashion, we can also provide two other important documents appointing a person or persons to make decisions on your behalf should you later become incapable of making such decisions by yourself.
 These are an Enduring Power of Attorney (in relation to financial decisions) and an Appointment of Enduring Guardian (in relation to appropriate lifestyle and medical treatment choices).

 After your Will and/or other documents have been executed, we store the documents on your behalf in a safe custody packet at a secure location, at no additional cost.
 We will provide you with executed copies of your documents for your records.

 Yes.
 Your personal or family circumstances may change or you may simply wish to vary the gifts (bequests) contained in your will.
 Once you have made your Will, the hardest part is over.
 With the help of a solicitor, the document in place can be easily altered.

 As technology changes, the way we conduct and operate business adapts and progresses.
 With the ingenuity of fully portable computers and printing equipment it no longer makes sense for solicitors to be confined to seeing clients in their office.
 Having regard to the needs of society and its changing dynamics, we bring to you Wills 2 You, a highly sort after, important service more accessible than ever.

 A trip to a solicitor’s office may not always be easy.
 The office is generally located in busy CBD areas where traffic and parking